asbhogal/React-Tech-Commerce.Js-Site/README.md

   - Sends an email confirmation to the customer post-purchase
   - Form validation with dynamic location fields
   - DOMPurify to sanitize HTML codes from Commerce.js
+  - Material UI used to render stylized React components
   - Fully responsive
   - Optimised for the web